endurantgames/cosmiclegends/src/classes/haunt.md

 ::::::::::::::::::: { .classdata #class-monstrosity } :::::::::::
-# The Kid {#toc-kid .breakbefore .class}
+# The Haunt {#toc-haunt .breakbefore .class}

 >

-## Playing a Kid
+## Playing a Haunt

 You have Skills, Abilities, and possibly other Power Words that you can use to switch up your moves from Hero Phase to Hero Phase.

 ## Questions

-As you create your Kid hero, answer any or all of these questions.
+As you create your Haunt hero, answer any or all of these questions.

 :::::::::: questions :::::::::::::::::::
 - How do you look different from normal humans?